Heat Network Regulations – Data Centres

 - the separate legal entity/entities are situated in self-contained areas.

 Where this is the case, Data Centres will be required to notify the National Measurement Office retrospectively.
-This can be done by filling in the notification template (found on www.gov.uk/heat-networks) and then emailing to firstname.lastname@example.org
+This can be done by filling in the notification template (found here) As the deadline passed some time ago (December 2015), the Department for Business, Energy and Industrial Strategy (“BEIS”) will have to consider whether to permit individual notifications on a case-by-case basis and so Operators would be advised to contact BEIS as soon as possible.

 - the installation is not cost-effective.
-To achieve this, a comparison between the costs of installation and the estimated savings over a 10 year period needs to be carried out (it is worth noting that, as at this date, this part of the test has not yet been published and so the Government is taking a proportionate approach to compliance); or
+To achieve this, a comparison between the costs of installation and the estimated savings over a ten year period needs to be carried out; or

 - it is not technically practicable.
 The analysis here is complex and relating to the design and method of heat distribution.
 Listed buildings are more likely to benefit from this exclusion.